-Santikaro lived with Ajahn Buddhadasa during the last nine years of his life and became his primary translator, and continues to share his “naturalist” approach to Buddha-Dhamma.
-Ordained as a Theravada Bhikkhu in 1985, Santikaro spent most of his monastic life at Suan Mokkh.
-During this time he led Dawn Kiam, a small monastic community for foreigners.
-He is a founding member of Think Sangha – an organization of socially engaged Buddhist leaders.
-He left monastic life in 2004 to found Kevala Retreat (then Liberation Park).
+Santikaro studied with Ajahn Buddhadasa during the last nine years of his life, became his primary translator, and continues to share his “naturalist” approach to Buddha-Dhamma.
+Ordained as a Theravada Bhikkhu in 1985, Santikaro spent most of his monastic life at Suan Mokkh (southern Thailand).
+During this time he led Dawn Kiam, a small monastic community for foreigners and was active among socially engaged Buddhists in Asia.
+He returned to the USA in 2000 and left monastic life in 2004 to found Kevala Retreat (then Liberation Park).
 His understanding of life has been enhanced by the Enneagram, feminism, cancer recovery, and trauma healing.
 He continues to teach nationally and internationally, and to translate the work of his teacher.
 He teaches Buddhism and meditation with an emphasis on the early Pali sources.
 He has led meditation retreats for more than thirty-five years, with a special fondness for mindfulness with breathing.